How can I search on the TASMAP eShop?

-TASMAP's series mapping products, including the 1:25,000, 1:50,000, 1:100,000 1:250,000, Visitors Map and National Park and Recreation maps are now available.
-These provide suitable formats for mobile devices, GPS and GIS applications, and a KMZ file which will open directly in Google Earth.
+TASMAP's series mapping products, including the 1:25,000, 1:50,000, 1:100,000 1:250,000, Visitors Map and National Park and Recreation maps are available for digital download.
+These downloads provide suitable formats for mobile devices, GPS and GIS applications, and a KMZ file which will open directly in Google Earth.

 www.tasmap.tas.gov.au for more details

 TASMAP series maps (1:25,000, 1:100,000 1:250,000) and the Tasmanian Towns Street Atlas are also available digitally as geotiff raster images on CD.
 For information on costs, see the